 COVID-19 The Furlough Scheme

-The Government recently announced its plans to help businesses that are facing financial hardship due to the impact of COVID-19.
-The legislation supports businesses and helps them continue to pay their employees who are unable to work due to self-isolation or lock-down conditions.
-We answer some of the most frequently asked questions our employment teams have been receiving during this unprecedented time.
+The Government has various plans to help businesses that are facing financial hardship due to the impact of COVID-19.
+This is designed to support businesses and help them continue to pay their employees who are unable to work due to self-isolation or lockdown conditions.
+We answer some of the most frequently asked questions our employment teams have been answering.

 What is Furlough?